urpedersen/URPTools/make_lattice/Tools/readme.md

 ### How to generate movie of a configuration

-A movie of a configuration can be generated using [ffmpeg](http://www.ffmpeg.org/) together with `rumd_image` and [POV-ray](http://www.povray.org/).
-Generate a POV-ray scene where the position of the camera is given by the value `clock` that will vary from 0-1 during the movie.
+A movie of a configuration can be generated using [ffmpeg](http://www.ffmpeg.org/) together with the `xyz2pov` script and [POV-ray](http://www.povray.org/).
+We will generate a POV-ray scene where the position of the camera is given by the value `clock` (that will vary from 0-1 during the movie).

 1. Generate an example configuration (`start.xyz.gz`)